Last updated 21 July 2021.

 Again, while domestic violence is an issue in Albania, and while violence among Albanian men is not uncommon, these are not things that will affect tourists in Albania.
 I do not say this to trivialise these very real issues, but simply to point out that the victims of crime in Albania are Albanians, not tourists, and so this should not deter you from travelling to Albania.

 Albania and organised crime

-As with most organised crime, this type of crime in Albania goes on behind the scenes, and while corruption is a big problem in Albania, as a tourist you will not have any problems.
+However, outside of Lazarat, organised crime in Albania goes on behind the scenes, and while corruption is a big problem in Albania, as a tourist you will not have any problems.